-Our mixed age classes require us to implement a two year rolling programme of knowledge and we have built our curriculum carefully to ensure that children have the opportunity to revisit knowledge, but not repeat it.
+Our mixed age class structure requires us to implement a two-year rolling curriculum.
+We have built this curriculum carefully to ensure our children have an opportunity to revisit knowledge, but not repeat it.

 For more information about our rigorous, knowledge-based curriculum, please read our Curriculum Intent, Implementation and Impact statements.

 ‘Extraordinary and exceptional knowledge that changes the world.’

 At West Row Academy, we shape and structure our curriculum to ensure it is fully inclusive of every child, empowering each child to progress academically, spiritually, morally, socially, emotionally and culturally.
 We provide them with rich opportunities to learn extraordinary and exceptional knowledge that is meaningful, will be valuable, will have an impact on their local and global community and on their understanding of the world around them.